-Join Nick Brazzi for an in-depth discussion in this video Reading books and navigating your library, part of Up and Running with NOOK.
+Join Nick Brazzi for an in-depth discussion in this video Reading books and navigating your library, part of Learning NOOK.

 Well I hope you're ready for the main event.
 This is what we're all here for.
 Let's read some books.
 Here on the home screen, I'm going to to go to the my library button which takes me to my list of books.
 This is everything that I've downloaded to my device so far.
 There's some options for sorting and organizing the library, but I want to get straight to the good stuff.
 We'll come back and talk about sorting at the end of this movie.
 For now, I'm going to choose a book and tap on it.
 Here I am on the first page of the book.
 At the bottom of the screen, it says one of 135, so I know which page I'm on.